Mitch McConnell Slams Nancy Pelosi After Coronavirus Bill With $500 Billion Corporate ‘Slush Fund’ Falls Flat

 A stimulus package that was supposedly designed to prop up a U.S. economy battered by work and commerce stoppages resulting from the coronavirus pandemic failed to advance in the Senate on Sunday.
 The bill was blocked by Democrats who said that the bill contained a $500 billion “slush fund” that could be used in secret to funnel cash to big corporations — including Donald Trump’s own businesses — but did little to help small business and individual Americans suffering a personal economic crisis due to the shutdowns.

-The bill’s failure provoked an emotional speech on the senate floor by Republican Majority Leader Mitch McConnell, who blamed Democratic House Speaker Nancy Pelosi for the Democrats’ refusal to pass the bill, as seen in the video below on this page.
-The legislation would have required 60 votes to advance past the “cloture” stage, allowing it to be debated on the Senate floor before a final up-or-down ballot.
+The bill’s failure provoked an emotional speech on the senate floor by Republican Majority Leader Mitch McConnell, who blamed Democratic House Speaker Nancy Pelosi for the Democrats’ refusal to pass the bill, as seen in the video below.
+The legislation would have required 60 votes to advance past the cloture stage, allowing it to be debated on the Senate floor before a final up-or-down ballot.
 The final tally came in at 47-47.

 Five Republicans failed to vote because they had already entered self-quarantine, due to exposure to coronavirus.
 Kentucky Sen. Ron Paul tested positive for the virus on Sunday, and four other Republicans said that they had been in contact with Paul — Mitt Romney and Mike Lee, both of Utah, Rick Scott of Florida, and Cory Gardner of Colorado, according to Politico.